 Climate Change is impacted through the Strategic Development Plan (SDP) for South East Scotland (SESplan), and the Local Development Plan (LDP), both of which help to deliver the spatial strategy and policy set out in the Scottish Government's National Planning Framework (NPF) and Scottish Planning Policy (SPP).
-Both are currently being reviewed and the SPP will be incorporated within the revised NPF4 that is due to be laid before the Scottish Parliament in Autumn 2021.
+Both the NPF and SPP are currently being reviewed and the SPP will be incorporated within the revised NPF4 that is due to be laid before the Scottish Parliament in autumn/winter 2021.